JavadHosseinzadeh/python-toy-projects/README.md

 Python Toy Projects

-This repository contains several small projects about Python programs, including threading, serial communication, neural networks, and trading bots.
-Each project has a series of basic Python programming concepts to be explored and applied in real-world scenarios.
+Below is a repository of small Python projects that explore concepts on threading, serial communication, simple neural networks, and building simple trading bots.
+Each project is designed to explore basic Python programming techniques and apply those concepts to the real world.

 ## 1. **Serial Reader**
 - **File**: `Serial_Reader.py`
-Description: A Python script that reads from a serial port connected with a device, such as a microcontroller or sensor; parses the data; and performs real-time data processing-somewhat useful for hardware interfacing, sensor networks, or IoT applications.
-The ongoing script keeps listening for data on the serial port and acts accordingly.
+- **Description**: This would read from a serial attached to some device, be it some microcontroller or sensor.
+Generally, this would parse and process the data in real time and becomes useful when working with hardware interfacing, sensor networks, or IoT applications.
+It continuously listens for any incoming data on the serial port and performs an action based on the input.

 ## 2. **Threading Example**
 - **File**: `thread_example.py`
-- **Description**: This project demonstrates how Python's `threading` module can be used to run multiple tasks concurrently.
-It provides examples of launching, suspending, and stopping threads.
-This script is directed at the benefits of multi-threading in dealing with tasks that involve waiting on external events (e.g., input/output operations).
+- **Description**: This is a simple project destined to introduce the user in the `threading` module of Python.
+Examples covered include thread creation, pause, and termination.
+The script underlines the advantages of the multithreading in the presence of tasks that involve waiting for an external event.
+There is more and more need for this because the programs are continuously bombarded with this kind of operations - for example I/O operations.

-## 3. **Trader Bot (Incomplete)**
+## 3. **Trader Bot (Not Complete)**
 - **File**: `Trader_bot_not_complete.py`
 - **Description**: This is a prototype of a trading bot.
-A bot that fetches real time stock or cryptocurrency prices, and attempts to make buy or sell decisions based on pre-defined conditions of price thresholds.
-It is incomplete but can easily be extended with trading strategies, data analysis, or integrating to real trading platforms.
+It fetches in real-time the stock or cryptocurrency prices and tries to make buy/sell decisions based on pre-defined conditions (e.g., threshold in price).
+The code is incomplete but can be further extended by adding the trading strategy, data analysis, or integrating with real trading platforms.

 ## 4. **Neural Networks Final Questions**
-- **Files:**
+- **Files**:
 	- `NN_final_Question_3.ipynb`
 	- `NN_final_Question_5_1.ipynb`
 	- `NN_final_Question_5_2.ipynb`
 - `NN_final_Question_5_3.ipynb`
-- **Description**: Exercises in Jupyter notebook related to neural networks.
-Projects involve modeling, training, and evaluation methodologies.
-Employed various optimization techniques, activation functions, and neural network architectures for hands-on deep learning and machine learning concepts.
+- **Description**: Below is the set of Jupyter notebooks containing exercises about neural networks.
+Model building, techniques of training, and evaluation techniques are shared in these projects.
+The hands-on experience is provided in the deep learning and machine learning concepts during the investigation of several optimization techniques, various activation functions, and neural network architectures.

+## 5. **Snake Game**
+- **Files**:
+  - `main.py`
+  - `main_ser.py`
+- **Description**:
+The following describe a number of Python Scripts: - `main.py`: A UI version of the classic Snake game, wherein users can control snake movements using keyboard inputs.
+- `main_ser.py`: Extension to the Snake Game using inputs from serial communication devices, like a joystick or microcontroller, to move the snakes in real time.

+This repository is a collection of fun and practical Python projects that have the goal of reinforcing coding skills and also applying Python in different domains.